Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends: Current Gaps and Future Work

 \subsection{Harms in the Wild vs. in Research}

-Most queer NLP research has focused on a relatively narrow set of harms.
-Reliance on rigid taxonomies (e.g., of harm types, speech types, and identities) can flatten the queer experience while disregarding the fluidity of queer language and the necessity for expert stakeholder input~(\S\ref{sec:dataset-harm}).
+Most Queer NLP research has focused on a relatively narrow set of harms.
+Reliance on rigid taxonomies (e.g., of harm types, speech types, and identities) can flatten the queer experience while disregarding the fluidity of queer language and the necessity for expert stakeholder input.
 Creating these taxonomies is a fundamentally political decision that influences what is visible and invisible within a system \cite{bowker2000sorting, smith2018becoming, GuyanRainbowTrap}.
-Most hate speech and toxicity detection systems, for example, categorize (implicitly or explicitly) their targeted speech, but rarely involve the perspectives of queer users who experience hate speech: only 3 out of the 15 papers surveyed in this category involve queer stakeholders.
-However, queer slang is often falsely flagged as hateful, due to the use of reclaimed slurs and discussion of sexual themes, \cite{ramesh-etal-2022-revisiting, tint-2025-guardrails, zueva-etal-2020-reducing}.
-Meanwhile, so-called ``gender-critical'' and TERF (see \hyperref[sec:glossary]{Glossary}) rhetoric often avoids such terms, and is typically not detected despite being overtly harmful to queer users \cite{locatelli-etal-2023-cross, leto-etal-2025-dehumanization}.
+Most hate speech and toxicity detection systems, for example, categorize (implicitly or explicitly) their targeted speech, but rarely involve the perspectives of queer users who experience hate speech: only 4 out of the 34 papers surveyed in this category involve queer stakeholders.

+Classification comes with potentially dire real-world consequences for queer people, given that queerness---as a deviation from what is constructed as ``normal'' or desirable---has historically been an important target of surveillance \citep{Kafer_Grinberg_2019}, ostensibly on grounds of public health, reproduction, and morality \citep{Conrad_2009}.
+Surveillance has an outsized effect on the most marginalized in our societies \citep{Eubanks2018-EUBAIH}, and is further enhanced by several pursuits in NLP, including entity tracking, event tracking, sentiment analysis, and social media monitoring, all of which we have touched on in this survey.
+However, despite the way that NLP systems enable surveillance, there is little work that calls out these risks, let alone critiques our role as researchers in creating them \citep{kaffee-etal-2023-thorny}.

+In order to avoid the negative consequences of both (mis)classification and surveillance, queer users may reject the premise that systems should categorize them at all.
+Critical refusal, or opting out of being measured, labeled, or represented in normative ways, is a vital queer methodological position that current NLP systems leave little room for \citep{abramovich-ma-2024-evaluating-refusal}.
+Refusal is not simply a rejection of inclusion, but a rejection of the frameworks that inclusion demands: that identities be stable, categorizable, and intelligible to institutions \cite{costanza2020design, crawford2021atlas}.